 The following ways may help calm a crying baby while nursing (1).

-• Take the baby outdoors and feed afterward.
+- Take the baby outdoors and feed them afterward.

 Frequently Asked Questions

-1. Is it normal if a baby cries while breastfeeding?
+1. Is it normal for a baby to cry while breastfeeding?

 Babies may cry when breastfeeding if they feel uncomfortable.
 Improper airflow, acid reflux, satiety, and altered breast milk taste could result in a baby crying during nursing.